UniPiTechnology/neuron-tcp-modbus-overlay/README.md

 # TCP Modbus server for the Neuron series of UniPi devices

 Installation:
-Get the latest release source code, e.g. from:
+Check out the source code for the latest release, e.g. by calling:

  ```wget https://github.com/UniPiTechnology/neuron-tcp-modbus-overlay/archive/v1.0.3.zip```